Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Find details on how to contact for more information at their North Haven Coast Guard website.

-If North Haven isn’t the right location for you, check out the SA Sea Squadron Seamanship course which is held in West Beach and covers similar content, ran by the squadron volunteers.
+If North Haven isn’t the right location for you in South Australia, check out the SA Sea Squadron Seamanship course which is held in West Beach and covers similar content, ran by the squadron volunteers.